oleics/node-ac-exec-stream/README.md

 ac-exec-stream
 ===============

-Execute a promise-returning function on matching (or all) data in a stream.
+Execute promise-returning functions on matching (or all) data in a stream.

 Install
 -------